FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 photoinactivation of PSII, than equivalent levels of blue light.
 For distinct fits for different photoperiods refer to Fig \@ref(fig:PhotoperiodPurFitsPlots) A-C.

-The representative of the LLII/III clade, *P. marinus* SS120 showed almost no growth under 2.5 µM O~2~ experiments (Fig \@ref(fig:PhotoperiodPurFitsPlots)F).
+The representative of clade LLII/III, *P. marinus* SS120 showed almost no growth under 2.5 µM O~2~ experiments (Fig \@ref(fig:PhotoperiodPurFitsPlots)F).
 Most 4 h photoperiod treatments of SS120 also did not grow under 250 µM O~2~ , even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments